-- 7.9.1 Since the improvement and maintenance of all property are essential for a healthy community environment, programs that will aid in the prevention of property neglect and aid in property maintenance will be pursued by the Town. - 7.9.2 In order to conserve, sustain, and protect existing and future development within the Town, Council may pass a by-law, pursuant to Section 15.1 of the Building Code Act, 1992, to establish minimum standards for the maintenance and occupancy of all property and associated buildings and open areas within the Town.
-This by-law may have regard for any and all of the following matters or related items and set appropriate standards or conditions pertaining to many of the following: - a) pest prevention; - b) garbage disposal; - c) structural maintenance of buildings; - d) safety of buildings; - e) general cleanliness of buildings: - f) adequacy of services to buildings, such as plumbing, heating, and electricity; - keeping lands free from rubbish, debris, weeds, abandoned or used vehicles, trailers, boats, machinery, and mechanical equipment or material; - h) maintenance of yards, lands, parking, storage, loading, and unloading areas; - i) maintenance of fences, swimming pools, accessory buildings, and signs; - j) standards of occupancy. - 7.9.3 In addition to prescribing standards for the above, the by-law may prohibit the occupancy or use of such property that does not conform to the standards.
+- 7.9.1 Since the improvement and maintenance of all property are essential for a healthy community environment, programmesprograms that will aid in the prevention of property neglect and aid in property maintenance will be pursued by the Town. - 7.9.2 In order to conserve, sustain, and protect existing and future development within the Town, Council may pass a by-law, pursuant to Section 15.1 of the

+Building Code Act, 19961992, to establish minimum standards for the maintenance and occupancy of all property and associated buildings and open areas within the Town.
+This by-law may have regard for any and all of the following matters or related items and set appropriate standards or conditions pertaining to many of the following:

+'''

+pest prevention;

+a)

+7922

+b)

+garbage disposal;

+b)

+-structural maintenance of buildings;

+c)

+d)

+7.9.2.4

+safety of buildings;

+d)

+-general cleanliness of buildings;

+e)

+7.9.2.6 adequacy of services to buildings, such as plumbing, heating,

+and electricity;

+7.9.2.7 keeping lands free from rubbish, debris, weeds, abandoned

+or used vehicles, trailers, boats, machinery, and mechanical equipment

+or material;

+g)

+7.9.2.8 maintenance of yards, lands, parking, storage, loading, and

+unloading areas;

+7.9.2.9 maintenance of fences, swimming pools, accessory buildings,

+and signs;

+7.9.2.10 standards of occupancy.

+'''

+- 7.9.3 In addition to prescribing standards for the above, the by-law may prohibit the occupancy or use of such property that does not conform to the standards.
 The by-law may also require property that does not conform to the standards to be repaired and maintained to conform to the standards or for the site to be cleared of all buildings, structures, debris, or refuse and left in a graded and levelled condition.
-The by-law will prohibit the removal from any premises of any sign, notice, or placard placed thereon.
+The by-law will prohibit the removal from any premises of any sign, notice, or placard placed thereon. - 7.9.4 Council intends to appoint a Property Standards Officer who will be responsible for administering and enforcing the maintenance and occupancy by-law. - 7.9.5 Council, in adopting a maintenance and occupancy standards by-law, also intends to appoint a property standards committee for the purpose of hearing appeals against an order of the property standards officer.

-- 7.9.4 Council intends to appoint a Property Standards Officer who will be responsible for administering and enforcing the maintenance and occupancy by-law. - 7.9.5 Council, in adopting a maintenance and occupancy standards by-law, also intends to appoint a property standards committee for the purpose of hearing appeals against an order of the property standards officer. - 7.9.6 The measures to be used generally in achieving the property maintenance program would include an education and public relations program to show people the benefits of continuing property maintenance together with information showing what improvements can be made without increasing assessment. - 7.9.7 Complementary to the enforcement of standards on private properties, the Town will undertake to keep in a fit and well-maintained condition all municipally-owned properties and structures and to provide or maintain in good repair municipal services such as roads and sidewalks.
+- 7.9.6 The measures to be used generally in achieving the property maintenance program would include an education and public relations programmeprogram to show people the benefits of continuing property maintenance together with information showing what improvements can be made without increasing assessment. - 7.9.7 Complementary to the enforcement of standards on private properties, the Town will undertake to keep in a fit and well-maintained condition all municipally-owned properties and structures and to provide or maintain in good repair municipal services such as roads and sidewalks.